 But more than that, this video gave me 20 perfect myths for busting.
-Because people like this ‘expert’ are everywhere, not just in the suburbs of Toronto.
+Because people like these ‘experts’ are everywhere, not just in the suburbs of Toronto.
 And one thing they all have in common, is that they spread the same garbage that sounds science-y, but isn’t.

-Why do people listen to anything this person says?
-Because they’re desperate to lose weight, and this ‘expert’ knows this.
+Why do people listen to anything these people say?
+Because they’re desperate to lose weight, and these ‘experts’ know this.
 Too bad they’re selling another unsustainable plan that uses shame, guilt, misinformation, and fear to prompt change in their followers.
-Sick.

 I would no doubt get investigated for malpractice by my regulatory body if this was my business.
-That’s how bad the program is.
+That’s how bad all of these programs are.

-I’m not going to go into the actual plan, which is essentially a 12-week series of low-carb, low-calorie snacks in certain food combinations (ONLY eat fruit in the morning!
+I’m not going to go into any of the actual plans, which are essentially a 12-week series of low-carb, low-calorie snacks in certain food combinations (ONLY eat fruit in the morning!
 ONLY eat seeds at 3pm!), plus a bunch of water and useless supplements.

-The program is based on a combination of pseudoscience and flat-out fabrications.
-This is a person who actually says that insulin “breaks down fruit.”
+These programs are based on a combination of pseudoscience and flat-out fabrications.
+These are people who actually says that insulin “breaks down fruit.”

 Uh, not even close.
 Not even.